back-jond1992/Coding-basics./JavaScript.md

 -'++' '--' adds 1 and minuses 1 respectively. '+=', '-+', '*=', '/=' takes the value and adds, minuses, times or divides by the specified number.
 (Shorthand notation).

 -'Nan' = not a number.

+## Templates Strings/String Literals:

+-Template literals are enclosed by the backtick (` `) character instead of double or single quotes.

+-Template literals can contain placeholders.
+These are indicated by the dollar sign and curly braces (${expression}).
+The expressions in the placeholders and the text between the backticks (` `) get passed to a function.

+## Arrays:

+- An array is a special variable, which can hold more than one value at a time.

+-Arrays are created using '[ ]' square brackets.

+-You access an array element by referring to the index number.

+-Arrays have various methods, for example: '.join', '.pop', '.push'.

+## Null/Undefined:

+-Undefined means a variable declared, but no value has been assigned a value.

+-Whereas, null in JavaScript is an assignment value.
+You can assign it to a variable.

+## Booleans:

+-A JavaScript Boolean represents one of two values: true or false.